Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 \subsection{Subleading Corrections to the Free Approximation}

-The next step is to analyze the subleading corrections to Eq.~\eqref{eq:lormpu}, specifically the $k$- and $n$-dependence of the terms proportional to $\chi^{-2}$.
+We are now in the position to analyze the subleading corrections to Eq.~\eqref{eq:lormpu}, specifically the $k$- and $n$-dependence of the terms proportional to $\chi^{-2}$.
 This turns out to be a challenging task.
-As discussed below Eq.~\eqref{eq:collins}, quantities whose leading-order terms follow the structure of non-crossing partitions exhibit subleading corrections that are significantly harder to characterize or bound tightly compared to the diagonal approximation in [Eq.~\eqref{eq:diag}].
-To gain insight into these terms---and to contrast them with quantities governed purely by the diagonal approximation---we first reexamine the global Haar case discussed in Sec.~\ref{sec:fp}.
+As discussed below Eq.~\eqref{eq:collins}, quantities whose leading-order terms follow the structure of non-crossing partitions exhibit subleading corrections that are significantly harder to characterize or bound tightly compared to the diagonal approximation.
+To gain insight into these terms---and to contrast them with quantities governed purely by the diagonal approximation---we first reexamine the global Haar case.

-Recall that the error in the asymptotic expression for the Haar-averaged OTOC arises not only from subleading corrections to the Weingarten function (see Eq.~\eqref{eq:collins}), but also from permutations that violate the non-crossing partition geodesic condition: $\dist(e,\pi)+\dist(\pi,\sigma)+\dist(\sigma,\gamma)=2+\dist(e,\gamma)$.
-We can bound the resulting correction via a simple combinatorial counting argument (see App.~\ref{ap:otocProofs}),
+Recall that the error in the asymptotic expression for the Haar-averaged OTOC arises not only from subleading corrections to the Weingarten function (from Eq.~\eqref{eq:collins}), but also from permutations that violate the non-crossing partition geodesic condition (Eq.~\eqref{eq:geodesic}).
+In other words, by pairs of permutations satisfying We can bound the resulting correction via a simple combinatorial counting argument (see App.~\ref{ap:otocProofs}),

 Here, we recall that $\OTOC^{(k)}_{\mathrm{FP}} = \mathcal{O}(1)$ is the leading-order Haar value given in Eq.~\eqref{eq:loOTOC} and $C_k$ are the Catalan numbers, and we have assumed that $D>\sqrt{6}k^{7/4}$.
 The coefficient $c_{k}(A,B)$ depends only on $k$ and the (normalized) moments of $A$ and $B$, and is given exactly by the expression